adobe/antialiased-cnns/README.md

 - Run `bash weights/get_antialiased_models.sh`

-## (1) Quickstart: use our model as a backbone
+## (1) Quickstart: load an antialiased model

-If you'd just like to load our antialiased model as a backbone for your application, just do the following.
+If you'd just like to load a pretrained antialiased model, perhaps as a backbone for your application, just do the following.

 Run `bash weights/get_antialiased_models.sh` to get model weights.
 Copy `models_lpf` and `weights` into your working directory.
-The following few lines gives you an anti-aliased ResNet50 (filter size 3).
+The following gives you an anti-aliased ResNet50 (filter size 3).

 ```python
 import torch